 On 10 March, the Tourism Authority of Thailand (TAT) in collaboration with Thailand’s Digital Economy Promotion Agency (DEPA) and the Thai yachting organizations in Phuket, launched Thailand’s first ‘Digital Yacht Quarantine’ project.
 This will allow yachters to complete their 14-day quarantine in the luxury of their own yacht.

 After arrival in Thailand, yachters will need to contact the Thai Yacht Business Association (TYBA) which will help arrange for the requisite COVID-19 RT-PCR tests.
 After the testing, each yachter will be given a smartwatch health tracker to be worn round the clock.
 The temperature, blood pressure and pulse readings will be monitored on a real-time basis by the Thai authorities using the NB-IoT technology.

 Along similar lines, visitors can also spend their two weeks of quarantine teeing at an approved golfing course.
-Till date, five golf resorts have got the go-ahead from the government, namely Evergreen Hills Golf Club, Blue Star Golf Course, Mida Golf Club, Artitaya Golf Club and Resort, and Sawang Golf Club and Resort.
+Two golf resorts have got the go-ahead from the government as of now, namely Blue Star Golf Course and Artitaya Golf Club and Resort,.